kkrt-labs/kakarot-rpc/README.md

 * [ethereum.org](https://ethereum.org/en/developers/docs/apis/json-rpc/) (to support older clients)
 * [ethereum/execution-apis](https://github.com/ethereum/execution-apis)

 ### Method Implementation State
 - ❌ -> TODO
 - ⚠️ -> Logic created, to be verified
 - ⏳ -> Logic verified, being implemented
 - ✅ -> Implemented
-- 🟡 -> Not compatible with specification
+- 🟡 -> Not respecting the specification

 ### Contribute
 The template for the method file can be found [here](docs/contributing/method_template.md) copy it to the new method file and edit it corresponding to the method you're implementing.